jalong21/Tumbler/README.md

 3) wait a random amount of time before withdrawing from house addresses
 4) adjust amount to withdraw from house by 2% as a fee
-5) choose a random client to address provided for each of the house address to deposit into This took two or three hours
+5) choose a random client to address provided for each of the house address to deposit into

+This took two or three hours, including refinement of stuff I did in step 2

 ## Step 4: Daily Skimmer Job (TODO)
 Create a job that runs every 24 hours that caps the house addresses.